mykolamyronenko/AsteroidShooter/README.md

 # Asteroid Shooter Game

 ## Overview
-Asteroid Shooter is a simple 2D game built using Pygame.
+Asteroid Shooter is an engaging 2D game built using Pygame.
 The player controls a spaceship that can shoot lasers to destroy incoming asteroids.
-The objective is to survive as long as possible and destroy as many asteroids as you can to increase your score.
+The objective is to survive as long as possible and destroy as many asteroids as possible to increase your score.

 ## Features
-- Control a spaceship with the mouse.
+- Mouse Controls: Navigate the spaceship using the mouse.
-- Shoot lasers to destroy asteroids.
+- Laser Shooting: Shoot lasers to destroy asteroids.
-- Score system based on the number of destroyed asteroids.
-- Background music and sound effects.
+- Scoring System: Earn points for each destroyed asteroid.

 ## Setup